Before we start, who is this for?

 This Isn’t Just About Work.
 It’s About All of Life.

-Financial – Earning and managing income in line with your values
+Financial – Earn and manage in line with your values

 Career alignment is the gateway.